 It takes trekkers to descend to Lukla (2820 m) from Everest Base Camp three days.
 In three days time trekkers will lose 2725 m by walking.

 Thousands of money is invested in travel.
 It is utmost necessary to get back all the investment done for the trek.
-It is highly necessary that you have the successful trekking.
+It is highly necessary that you have successful trekking.

 Always ask for “includes and excludes” before buying any packages.
 Those trekking agencies which sell Everest Base Camp Trek in low cost might have other intentions.
 These agencies try to trick you with the helicopter rides and trip amenities.